CLI

 BURON_TOKEN: ${{ secrets.BURON_TOKEN }}

 The pattern is the same on any CI provider.
-Install the CLI, set BURON_TOKEN, then run whatever Buron commands you'd like.
+Install the CLI, set BURON_TOKEN, then run whatever Buron commands you'd like: buron file write for content, buron datasets query --json for data.

 Was this page helpful?